greenjellygit/fast-carousel/README.md

 # FastCarousel

+Angular carousel optimized to display complex elements or a large number of elements.

-This component is based on RxJs and Material CDK Virtual Scroll
+Based on RxJs and Material CDK Virtual Scroll.